 Wash the lemon and cut off pieces of rind before juicing the lemon.

 Juice the lemon.

-In a large pitcher or bowl, stir together the wine, simple syrup, orange juice and lemon juice and add in the chunks of lemon and orange rind.
+In a large pitcher or bowl, stir together the wine, simple syrup, orange juice, lemon juice, and brandy (if using), and add in the pieces of lemon and orange rind.
 If making a truly traditional Spanish sangria, simply add the cinnamon stick and let sit at least two hours (preferably overnight) before serving over ice.
 This allows the sangria to take on the aromas of the fruit rind and cinnamon stick.

 If you want to make a slightly more modern version (still not anything too crazy!) add in chopped up chunks of green apple and peach.
 For the modern version you can also top off with a carbonated beverage (lemon soda, orange soda, or soda water) right before serving for some bubbles.